 * Half-time (50%): 20 work hours per week, with a starting monthly stipend of $896

-- You must be admitted to a graduate degree program
+- You must be admitted to a graduate degree program as a classified graduate student

 - International students applying for teaching assistantships must be proficient in English